 11. Split Test Your Subject Lines to Improve Your Open Rate

-One thing you have to keep in mind when you’re creating an email marketing campaign is to avoid words that might sound spammy.
+One thing you have to keep in mind when you’re creating an upsell email marketing campaign is to avoid words that might sound spammy.

 Why?
 Because many of the email providers nowadays, like Gmail, are exceptionally competent in throwing emails that suggest spam content into the dreaded spam folder.

-Certain words could trigger this.
+Certain words can trigger this.

 Even if it doesn’t go to their spam folder, if a recipient sees a subject line that does anything but entice them to click, you’re in trouble.

 Your best bet is to experiment with different subject lines and see what delivers the best results.
-Test things like: